mansi2804/Mood-Tracking-Application/README.md

 - Motivational Quotes<br> Displays a new motivational quote from an external Quotes API every time the app is opened.<br>

-- Data Persistence<br> Uses SQLite for local data storage, ensuring mood entries are saved and persist across app launches.<br>
+- Data Persistence<br> Uses SQfLite for local data storage, ensuring mood entries are saved and persist across app launches.<br>

 - State Management<br> Built with a stateful widget backed by a custom model class, ensuring dynamic updates throughout the app.<br>